How to Become a Freelance Writer

 Read How to Organise Your Time as a Freelancer to learn more about how to manage your time effectively.

 No good freelance writer acts like a bump on a log.
 Just because you build a portfolio, have a way of contact, and build a template, doesn’t make clients knock on your proverbial door.
 Pitch, pitch, pitch.
 From 100 pitches, there’s bound to be one or two that are accepted.
 Being a freelancer in general is a game of perseverance.
+Even when it comes to networking with other freelance writers.

 Before you go